urena-01/product-demos/README.md

 2. If it has not been created for you, add a Project called `Ansible official demo project` with this repo as a source.
 NOTE: if you are using a fork, be sure that you have the correct URL.
 Update the project.

-3. Next, in the Setting's tab, go to jobs and click edit.
-Next, turn on, enable collection downloads and Enable Role Downloads.
+3. Next, in the Setting's tab go to jobs and click edit.
+Next,enable collection downloads and Enable Role Downloads.
 CLick save.

 4. Finally, Create a Job Template called `Setup` with the following configuration: